wmo-im/csv2bufr/docs/source/bufr4_descriptors.rst

 The description of the BUFR operators (F = 2 in the FXXYYY notation) is beyond the scope of this documentation.
 For users wanting to define new sequences, including the use of the operators, it is recommended to refer to Volume I.2 of the WMO Manual on Codes.
-However, before defining a new sequence it is recommended to check if any of the existing sequence meet the user requirements. :redtext:`Add where to get further advice from`.
+However, before defining a new sequence it is recommended to check if any of the existing sequence meet the user requirements.
+See the :ref:`support page <support>` for information on how to get further information and support..